Alfresco/docs-alfresco/process-services/latest/develop/rest-api.md

 ## Using the ReST API Explorer

 Process Services comes with a built-in REST API Explorer.
 This lets you discover and test the REST APIs of a locally running Process Services instance.

-The REST API Explorer is based on the [OpenAPI (Swagger) initiative](https://openapis.org/) and provides an interface for the REST API.
+The REST API Explorer is based on the [OpenAPI (Swagger) initiative](https://openapis.org/){:target="_blank"} and provides an interface for the REST API.
 You can browse the available API endpoints and test operations available within a particular API group.

-Access the REST API Explorer with the link: [http://localhost:8080/activiti-app/api-explorer.html](http://localhost:8080/activiti-app/api-explorer.html).
+Access the REST API Explorer at this link: `http://localhost:8080/activiti-app/api-explorer.html`.

-There is also a public [REST API Explorer](https://activiti.alfresco.com/activiti-app/api-explorer.html).
+There is also a public [REST API Explorer](https://activiti.alfresco.com/activiti-app/api-explorer.html){:target="_blank"}.

 This screenshot shows what the REST API Explorer looks like: